An Information-Theoretic Analysis of Continuous-Time Control and Filtering Limitations by the I-MMSE Relationships

-A vanilla example in \hyperref[appA]{Appendix~A} provides an intuitive preview for the calculation and analysis of total information rate as a metric characterizing Bode's fundamental limitation in a LTI scalar system.
-More rigorous treatments are given in the following subsections, in which \hyperref[thm31]{Theorem~3.1} is utilized to compute and analyze the information rates, $\bar{I}(e; x_0, c)$ and $\bar{I}(e; x_0)$, in \hyperref[thm34]{Theorem~3.4} with various control systems subject to LTI, LTV, and nonlinear plants. \begin{rem} \hyperref[thm31]{Theorems 3.1}, \ref{thm34}, and \hyperref[prop32]{Proposition 3.2} can be applied to all continuous-time control systems depicted in \hyperref[sec24]{Section~2.4} despite the linearity of plant, stationarity and distributions of the input, output and commanded signals, and the distribution of initial state.
-In the absence of command signal $c_0^t$, total information rate $\bar{I}(e; x_0, c)$ coincides with $\bar{I}(e; x_0)$, and \hyperref[thm31]{Theorem~3.1} and \hyperref[prop32]{Proposition~3.2} persist with the second inequalities in \eqref{prop34_eq1} and \eqref{cor36_eq1} degenerating to equalities. \end{rem}
+A vanilla example in \hyperref[appA]{Appendix A} provides an intuitive preview for the calculation and analysis of total information rate as a metric characterizing Bode's fundamental limitation in an LTI scalar system.
+More rigorous treatments are given in the following subsections, in which \hyperref[thm31]{Theorem 3.1} is utilized to compute and analyze the information rates, $\bar{I}(e; x_0, c)$ and $\bar{I}(e; x_0)$, in \hyperref[thm34]{Theorem 3.4} with various control systems subject to LTI, LTV, and nonlinear plants. \begin{rem} \hyperref[thm31]{Theorems 3.1}, \ref{thm34}, and \hyperref[prop32]{Proposition 3.2} can be applied to all continuous-time control systems depicted in \hyperref[sec24]{Section 2.4} despite the linearity of plant, stationarity and distributions of the input, output and commanded signals, and the distribution of initial state.
+In the absence of command signal $c_0^t$, total information rate $\bar{I}(e; x_0, c)$ coincides with $\bar{I}(e; x_0)$, and \hyperref[thm31]{Theorem 3.1} and \hyperref[prop32]{Proposition 3.2} remain valid, while the second inequalities in \eqref{prop34_eq1} and \eqref{cor36_eq1} of \hyperref[thm34]{Theorem 3.4} reduce to equalities. \end{rem}